mcunningham1440/protein-augmentation/README.md

 ![](https://github.com/mcunningham1440/protein-augmentation/blob/main/assets/fig_1a.png)
 ![](https://github.com/mcunningham1440/protein-augmentation/blob/main/assets/fig_1b.png)

-**Figure 1.** Test AUC of models trained on data with different probabilities of amino acid substitution with **A** a similar amino acid or **B** alanine.
+***Figure 1.** Test AUC of models trained on data with different probabilities of amino acid substitution with **A** a similar amino acid or **B** alanine.
 Average of 5 folds.
-Note the differing vertical scales
+Error bars reprsent standard error of the mean.
+Note the differing vertical scales*

 Substituting similar amino acids during oversampling, known as dictionary substitution (Fig. 1A), resulted in small but consistent performance gains over simple oversampling at a 1%, 5%, and 15% probability of substitution, with the largest gain coming at 5%.
 Performance did not begin to fall substantially until the substitution probability reached 50%.
 Alanine substitution (Fig. 1B), by contrast, drastically reduced performance, particularly at substitution probabilities above 5%.
 At 15% and 50% substitution, AUC actually fell below 0.5, indicating that the model was performing worse than random chance.
 Given that only the positives in the training were oversampled, it is likely that this was due to the networks learning to recognize sequences with large numbers of alanines as positive, a feature which was not present in the test set.
 Performance curves were strikingly similar between the CNN and LSTM models, indicting that the performance changes induced by dictionary and alanine substitution are generally applicable across model architectures.